mtth/layer2/doc/api.md

 #### Event 'break'

-If the temporary buffer size is too small to hold a full batch of packets, the packet dispatching loop must be interrupted.
+If the temporary buffer size is too small to hold a full batch of frames, the frame dispatching loop must be interrupted.
 When this happens, this event is emitted.
 As good performance relies on minimizing the total number of dispatches (i.e. fetches), tracking this event can be useful when slowness occurs (or simply in order to optimize the batch and buffer size).